 (b) notify affected students that a differentiated task will be set;

-(c) notify their respective LTS Hub manager in order that necessary operational provision can be made.
+(c) notify their relevant LTS Manager in order that necessary operational provision can be made.

 7.5 A Delayed Assessment (including Reassessment) may be considered for those event assessments where:

 (a) the student reports, prior to the Event, that they are not fit to undertake, or are prevented from undertaking, the assessment;